 Winter is just around the corner.
 Do you know what to do to prepare your plumbing system for the cold weather?
-These eight tips will help you avoid icy headaches in the coming months:
+These nine tips will help you avoid icy headaches in the coming months:

 - Remove hoses.
 If you have hoses attached to your outdoor faucets, disconnect and drain them so that water will not freeze inside.
 Hoses that freeze during winter may become unusable next spring.